Been tasked with the tricky job of finding (and booking) the work Christmas party this year?

 The White Horse (from £35 for 3 courses); see the menu

 The White Horse is like a country pub slap bang in the metropolis – and also boasts some of the best food in East London.
 They also know their Christmas parties inside out.
 With that in mind you can choose from a drink space, sharing platters or the proper traditional dinner (spiced cider braised pork belly, Bramley apple purée, red cabbage and cranberries, anyone?).
-Head forth, crank up Maria and nail a really fun British Christmas party.
+Head forth and nail a really fun British Christmas party.